of shelter facilities in Toronto

 The need for accessible shelters in Toronto is critical.
 Only 4 of 15 shelters for single men are accessible (27%), compared to 15 of 22 shelters in Vancouver, for example (68%).
 As our homeless population ages, need for accessibility increases.
 According to the Toronto Star in 2013, homeless seniors have doubled since 2009.
 People 61+ now constitute 10% of Toronto’s homeless.
 According to the Canadian Observatory on Homelessness, links between poverty, risk of homelessness and disabilities are well documented.
 People with disabilities are twice as likely to live below the poverty line.
 Additionally, living in poverty is likely to increase instances of disability.

 The goals of the CLC are to build upon the strengths and assets of all community members and upon our learnings as a shelter operator for over 20 years in Toronto’s West End.
-We look forward to working closely alongside program participants, local residents and other stakeholders to support the start-up of the new shelter in the Bloorcourt community in 2016/17.
+We are fortunate to work closely alongside program participants, local residents and other stakeholders in supporting the first year of our new shelter in the Bloorcourt community.

 CLC meetings are held during the last week of every month, subject to exceptions.